Subhajit-Roy-Partho/Subhajit-Roy-Partho.github.io/_posts/2024-01-23-Gparted-cli.md

 - `lsblk` and `fdisk -l` shows disk configuration for all the disks.
 - `sudo mkfs.btrfs -f /dev/sda1` to create the final btrfs partition for sda1 partition.
 This is not always needed if parted does it by default.
-- `sudo blkid` to obtain all the uuid of the disks.
-- `/etc/fstab` fstab file needs to be appended with the new partition configuration if one wants to mount the partition automatically during restart.

 Validate settings: